 Hey everyone.
 I’ve just added a new category to my blog named “Affiliate Marketing“.
 I’ve talked about what affiliate marketing is and why it’s my favorite source to make money online.

-2 Weeks ago I published a guide to make money with Google Adsense and viral posts on Social Media sites like Facebook.
+2 Weeks ago I published a guide to making money with Google Adsense and viral posts on Social Media sites like Facebook.
 The process is really straight forward and there’s no magic formula behind it.
-However, it takes some budget to get started, creativity and a lot of patience to get started.
+However, it takes some budget to get started, creativity, and a lot of patience to get started.

 But there’s nothing new there.
 The process to build a website/blog and monetize it with CPC/CPM Ads like many of us have done before is the same.
 The only thing that changes is that we’re getting massive traffic from Facebook instead of getting organic traffic from search engines.